 23andMe has added finer detail for customers with roots that trace back to Spain and Portugal.

 This update is part of our continuing work to improve our Ancestry reports and features.
-It will also allow customers with ancestry from those regions to see connections back to 43 genetic groups — 29 in Spain (including the Canary and Balearic archipelagos) and another 14 in Portugal (including the Azores and Madeira archipelagos).
+It will also allow customers with ancestry from those regions to see connections back to 43 genetic groups.
+These groups include 29 in Spain (including the Canary and Balearic archipelagos).
+In addition there are another 14 in Portugal (including the Azores and Madeira archipelagos).
 The update will affect about 10 percent of our customers who tested on our latest genotyping chip.

 Spain and Portugal’s long colonial history means that many individuals with roots in the Americas may also see how those trace back to the Iberian Peninsula.
 Spain and Portugal have distinct and rich cultures and histories, but their histories also intertwine.
 Part of that history includes centuries of exploration, colonization, and trade, including the slave trade.